-1.3 STRUCTURE OF THIS IDP DOCUMENT (IDP 2023/24)
+STRUCTURE OF THIS IDP DOCUMENT (IDP 2024/25)

-As mentioned, this document represents the first of four reviews of the IDP 2022-2027 with the review process resulting in certain changes thereto.
+As mentioned, this document represents the second of four reviews of the IDP 2022-2027 with the review process resulting in certain changes thereto.
 These changes are explained in the table below.

-Structure of IDP Document Chantar Chapters in IDP 2022-2027 Changes made in the IDP 2023/24 (as first review) Chapter Description of chapters Description Description of chapters 1 Introduction Introduction and Overview: Explaining the concept of integrated development planning and the legislative and policy context.
-2 Municipal profile Profile of the municipal area 3 Spatial development context Institutional analysis of the municipality 4 Governance and community needs Governance and Public Participation: Explaining the governance structures and provide feedback on the public participation process and community needs by ward 5 Strategic direction Strategic Agenda: An explanation of the strategic agenda that guides municipal operations 6 IDP implementation IDP implementation: Action plans for the 2023/24 financial year PLUS projects by other tiers of government and the private sector 7 - Municipal financial planning: Providing an overview of municipal financial viability and management as well as capital and operational expenditure
+Structure of IDP Document Chautau Chapters in IDP 2022-2027 Changes made in the IDP 2024/25 (as secondreview) Chapter Description of chapters Description of chapters 1 Introduction Introduction and Overview: Explaining the concept of integrated development planning and the legislative and policy context.
+2 Municipal profile Profile of the municipal area 3 Spatial development context Institutional analysis of the municipality 4 Governance and community needs Governance and Public Participation: Explaining the governance structures and provide feedback on the public participation process and community needs by ward 5 Strategic direction Strategic Agenda: An explanation of the strategic agenda that guides municipal operations 6 IDP implementation IDP implementation: Action plans for the 2024/25 financial year PLUS projects by other tiers of government and the private sector 7 - Municipal financial planning: Providing an overview of municipal financial viability and management as well as capital and operational expenditure 8 - Municipal institutional development and transformation 9 Outcomes 88 Municipal performance